 This must be done under trust time, and under trust indemnity.

 Find out more about DWP factual medical reports.

 DS 1500 forms for terminally ill patients

-Patients usually automatically qualify for the highest rate of the relative benefit entitlement if the doctor confirms in the DS 1500 form that death is reasonably expected during the following six months.
+Patients usually automatically qualify for the highest rate of the relative benefit entitlement if the doctor confirms that they would not be surprised if death was to occur during the following 6 /12 months.